- What's the catch with cheap plans?

 Mobile and Cable broadband are highly contended methods of providing a broadband connection – both rely on customers connecting to a central point with limited capacity, and the more people who jump on, the less speed everyone gets.
 ADSL (broadband over copper telephone lines, which is the connection method we’re comparing) is less contended – your line services just your home, all the way to the exchange.
 The exchange is very well fed by fibre optic networks with plenty of spare capacity, and besides – there’s only a limited number of ports at each exchange.
 At a certain point, the capacity can’t be ‘shared’ anymore.

 There’s nothing wrong or underhanded with boosting contention ratios.
-It’s a legitimate way to offer a connection to more people, in a situation with finite resources- and it is, of course, how a companies can keep their prices low in the face of limited resources.
-Very few people max out their connection speed for more than a few minutes at a time (like when downloading a file, or streaming hi-def video).
-It can mean internet ‘traffic jams’, when everyone’s connection in a neighbourhood can get congested at busy times – like 6 pm, when everyone has gotten home from work and school and might be downloading movies to watch that evening.
+It’s a legitimate way to offer a connection to more people, in a situation with finite resources- and it is, of course, how companies can keep their prices low in the face of limited resources.
+Very few people max out their connection speed for more than a few minutes at a time (like when downloading a file or streaming hi-def video).
+It can mean internet ‘traffic jams’ when everyone’s connection in a neighbourhood can get congested at busy times – like 6 pm when everyone has gotten home from work and school and might be downloading movies to watch that evening.

-Contention boosting will be less of a problem for fixed-line in the future, when all (or at least most) of the network is replaced with all fibre-optic lines, dramatically boosting the speed and capacity of networks.
+Contention boosting is now less of a problem for fixed-line since most of the network is replaced with all fibre-optic lines through the NBN rollout, dramatically boosting the speed and capacity of networks.
 Or at least, contention might still be used as a cost-cutting measure, but with less noticeable effects thanks to the overall much higher speeds.

 It is worth noting - companies that rely on other firms to provide more of their connection will be more likely to use contention.
 When deciding between two plans that look equal, it's fair to consider to what degree each company relies on another to provide the connection to the internet.